 “President Trump is talking grand strategy here,” the President-elect’s right-hand man on foreign policy continued.
 “How do we get both sides to the table to end this war?
 What’s the framework for a deal and who’s sitting at that table?
 Those are the things that President Trump, of course, will be working with.”

 Waltz is a decorated combat veteran with the US Special Forces and worked as a defense policy director for two US Secretaries of Defense: Donald Rumsfeld and Robert Gates.
-He has been chairman of the House Armed Services subcommittee on readiness and a member of the House Foreign Affairs Committee and the Permanent Select Committee on Intelligence.
+He has been chair of the House Armed Services subcommittee on readiness and a member of the House Foreign Affairs Committee and the Permanent Select Committee on Intelligence.

 UN Security Council shows its disgust for Russia’s continued violations, appalling decisions